Jeff Wilson (American football): 2020 season

 On April 20, 2020, Wilson was re-signed by the 49ers to a one-year contract.
-He was placed on the reserve/COVID-19 list by the team on July 30, and activated from the list five days later.
+He was placed on the reserve/COVID-19 list by the team on July 30, and was activated five days later.

-During Week 3 against the New York Giants, Wilson recorded 69 scrimmage yards and two touchdowns (one rushing and one receiving) during the 36–9 road victory.
-In Week 7 against the New England Patriots, he rushed 17 times for 112 yards and three touchdowns before leaving the eventual 33–6 road victory with a high-ankle sprain.
+During a Week 3 36–9 road victory against the New York Giants, Wilson rushed for 15 yards and a touchdown and caught three passes for 54 yards and a touchdown.
+During Week 7 against the New England Patriots, he recorded 17 carries for 112 yards and three touchdowns to go along with two receptions for eight yards before leaving the eventual 33–6 road victory with a high-ankle sprain.
 Wilson was placed on injured reserve on October 31.
 He was activated on November 28.

 During a Week 14 23–15 loss to the Washington Football Team, Wilson had 11 carries for 31 yards and a touchdown to go along with a 13-yard reception.
 In the next game against the Dallas Cowboys, he rushed 16 times for 60 yards and a touchdown during the 41–33 road loss.
-The following week against the Cardinals, Wilson rushed for a career-high 183 yards on 22 carries and also had a 21-yard touchdown reception in the 20–12 road victory.
+The following week against the Cardinals, Wilson recorded carrier highs with 22 carries for 183 yards to go along with a 21-yard touchdown reception in the 20–12 road victory.
 In the regular-season finale against the Seahawks, he had 20 carries for 76 yards and a touchdown to go along with three receptions for 12 yards and a touchdown during the 26–23 loss.

 Wilson finished the 2020 season with 126 carries for 600 yards and seven touchdowns to go along with 13 receptions for 133 yards and three touchdowns in 12 games and three starts.

 2021 season

 Wilson signed a one-year contract extension with the 49ers on January 26, 2021.

 On May 25, 2021, it was announced that Wilson tore his meniscus and would miss four to six months.
 He was placed on the reserve/PUP list on August 31.
 Wilson was activated on November 6.

-Wilson made his season debut in Week 10 against the Los Angeles Rams and finished the 31–10 victory with 10 carries for 28 yards.
-During a Week 15 31–13 victory over the Atlanta Falcons, Wilson ran for a season-high 110 yards and a touchdown on 21 carries and also had two receptions for nine yards.
-In the next game against the Tennessee Titans, he had 14 carries for 45 yards and a touchdown to go along with three receptions for 12 yards during the 20–17 road loss.
+Wilson made his season debut in Week 10 against the Los Angeles Rams on Monday Night Football and rushed 10 times for 28 yards during the 31–10 victory.
+During a Week 15 31–13 victory over the Atlanta Falcons, Wilson recorded 21 carries for a season-high 110 yards and a touchdown to go along with two receptions for nine yards.
+In the next game against the Tennessee Titans on Thursday Night Football, he had 14 carries for 45 yards and a touchdown to go along with three receptions for 12 yards during the 20–17 road loss.

 Wilson finished the 2021 season with 79 carries for 294 yards and two touchdowns to go along with seven receptions for 31 yards in nine games and four starts.